MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-rings-and-net-ring-iterators.md

 ## Net Ring Iterator Interface overview

 NIC client drivers perform operations on net rings by calling into the *Net Ring Iterator Interface*.
-A *net ring iterator* is a small structure associated with a **NET_RING** that contains references to the indices of the **NET_RING** to which it belongs.
-Net ring iterators are grouped by their ring's type: the packet ring has a post and a drain iterator, and the fragment ring has a post and a drain iterator.
-This is true for both receive queues and transmit queues.
+A *net ring iterator* is a small structure that contains references to the indices of a **NET_RING**, to which it belongs.

+Each **NET_RING** has multiple iterators.
+For example, the packet ring has an iterator that iterates over the drain section of the ring (a *drain iterator*) and an iterator that iterates over the post section of the ring (a *post iterator*).
+Likewise, the fragment ring has the same iterators.

-The Net Ring Iterator Interface is designed to abstract the previously described **NET_RING** index manipulation away from client drivers, as well as provide convenience functions for accessing elements in the rings.
-This makes posting and draining network data easy for client drivers.
+The Net Ring Iterator Interface provides methods for getting, setting, and advancing these iterators, which is how drivers post and drain network data from the rings.
+The interface also provides convenience methods for accessing elements in the rings and linking packets to fragments.

-For a list of Net Ring Iterator data structures and methods, see [Net Ring Iterator Interface reference](TBD).
+For a list of net ring iterator data structures and functions, see [Netringiterator.h](netringiterator-h.md).

 ## Using the Net Ring Iterator Interface